joshs85/lxp-bridge/doc/inputs.md

-# Inputs
+# Input Registers

-**This document is deprecated and slated for removal, please use the Wiki**

-This document details the hash structure of "inputs" messages sent out by lxp-bridge.
-These correspond with transient read-only input registers on the inverter.

-The inverter sends these across 3 packets, which are directly mapped into JSON and published in `lxp/{datalog}/inputs/1`, `../2` and `../3`.
-From lxp-bridge v0.6.0, there is also an `../all` message which combines all three into a single hash of data.

-Eventually (not before lxp-bridge v1.0) the individual messages may be removed in favour of the new `all` message.
-Please prefer use of the `all` message in favour of the 1/2/3 messages in new projects.
+Input registers are broadcast by the inverter and contain real-time data about the system.

-If InfluxDB is enabled, these values are sent as a single unified hash which matches the `all` MQTT message.
+If MQTT is enabled, these values are sent as a single unified hash which matches the `all` MQTT message.

 Example structures are shown below with inline comments.